kishor9848/Wonderland-A-Bus-Ticket-Booking-System/README.md

 * Make Sure To Use At Least Codeblocks-20.03 & Latest C Compile File (e.g., mingw).
 * Import The Project.
 * Run & Enjoy.
-* You Can Also Run The Wonderland.exe from Program Folder.
+* You Can Also Run The Wonderland.exe.
 * Default Admin ID-Pass is (Dev).
 But Self Made Account Is Preferred For Best Experience.
 * Visit "About Us" In Program To Know It's Capabilities.
 <br>